thomasloven/hass-plejd/README.md

 - All known Plejd dimmers and relays should work (except DAL-01).

-- All known Plejd lights except OUT-01 should work, but white balance is not supported.
+- All known Plejd lights except OUT-01 should work

+- Color temperature is supported for DWN-01 and DWN-02

+  - Note that DWN-01 does not report back changes to the color temperature, so if you change temperature in Home Assistant, that will not be reflected in the plejd app.
+Home Assistant may also "forget" what color temperature was set from time to time.

 - Pushbutton WPH-01 should work.